Israel bombs Lebanon’s Beirut again, testing fragile truce with Hezbollah

 Hezbollah has denied any involvement in the rocket firings.

+“The Israelis say the one that happened in March 28 was in retaliation for rockets being fired from the Lebanese side, but this time, there was no rocket fire,” he said.

+“So the question now is will Israel continue attacking the capital of the country?” he asked.
+“People in Beirut are extremely worried.
+They say the peace here is really fragile and that any little development could collapse the ceasefire and spark another war.”

-Its leader, Sheikh Naim Kassem, also warned on Saturday that if Israel’s attacks on Lebanon continued and if Lebanon’s government does not act to stop them, the group would eventually resort to other alternatives.
+Hezbollah leader, Sheikh Naim Qassem, has warned on Saturday that if Israel’s attacks on Lebanon continued and if Lebanon’s government does not act to stop them, the group would eventually resort to other alternatives.

-Analysts meanwhile blamed Israel’s continued attacks on Lebanon on a lack of action from the US.
+Analysts meanwhile blamed the US for Israel’s continued attacks on Lebanon.

-Phyllis Bennis, a fellow with the Institute for Policy Studies, told Al Jazeera that the Trump administration has effectively greenlighted Israel’s attacks on Lebanon, as well as in occupied Palestinian territory and Syria.
+Phyllis Bennis, a fellow with the Institute for Policy Studies, told Al Jazeera that the Trump administration has effectively greenlighted Israel’s attacks, not just on on Lebanon, but also on Syria and the occupied Palestinian territory.

 “There’s no question that the Trump administration has made very clear that they will not criticise Israel.
-They will not stop sending the weapons that enable it to continue these attacks,” she said from Washington, DC.
+They will not stop sending the weapons that enable it to continue these attacks,” Bennis said from Washington, DC.

 “What we’re seeing now is really an extension of the genocidal war that Israel has been waging in Gaza, to Lebanon, where they’re not only carrying out the attacks in the capital, but have expanded the former UN buffer zone,” she said.